Discover more from Sleep Well Investments

 From this day on -

-I will only look into time-tested businesses that have proven they can defend their moats and generate high returns on invested capital over time.
+I will only look into time-tested businesses that can defend their moats and reinvest at a high return on invested capital over time.
+In other words, I will only focus on high-quality companies.

 I will only buy these businesses when they perform on my Thesis Tracker and when the price is right.

-The VAT Group - Vacuum valve monopoly +32% CAGR since IPO
+The VAT Group - Vacuum valve leader +32% CAGR

-Floor and Decor - Future monopoly in hard-surface flooring +30% CAGR
+Floor and Decor - Future leader in hard-surface flooring +30% CAGR

 Sleep Well Investment Checklist explained